Dyalog/link/docs/Usage/Setup.md

 This specifies an APL session with a MAXWS of 100 megabytes, which will start by creating the `linkdemo`  namespace and calling `linkdemo.Start`.
 The namespace will be created using the directory named by the result of the function `⎕SE.Link.LaunchDir`; this will be the directory that the CONFIGFILE parameter refers to (or, if there is no CONFIGFILE, the directory referred to by the LOAD parameter).

 The function `linkdemo.Start` will bring in the `stats` library using `Link.Import`: since we are not developers of this library, we don't want to create a bi-directional link that might allow us to accidentally modify it during our testing.
-It also creates the name `ST` to point to the stats library, which means that our `Run` function can use more pleasant names, like `ST.Mean` in place of `#.stats.Mean` - which also makes it easier to relocate that module in the workspace:
+It also creates the name `ST` to point to the stats library, which means that our `Main` function can use more pleasant names, like `ST.Mean` in place of `#.stats.Mean` - which also makes it easier to relocate that module in the workspace:

 ```apl
      ∇ Start run